Tony-gh123/Data-Wrangling-Python-SQL-Churn-Data-Analysis/README.md

 <img src='Images/class_pt_churn.png' alt='pt_churn' width='505'/>

 ## Purchase Behavior
 Purchases inside the gym — from small items like water bottles to add-ons like gear or snacks — represent more than secondary revenue.
-They act as signals of commitment, reinforcing members’ sense of belonging and identity within the gym community.

 - **Purchases signal commitment**: Members who make at least one purchase churn at just 16.9%, compared to 28.3% for those who never purchase.
-T

-This means that engaged spenders are 11.34% less likely to cancel, showing that even small transactions reflect deeper attachment to the gym.
+This means that engaged spenders are 11.34% less likely to cancel, showing that even small transactions can reflect longer tenures.
 <br>

 <img src='Images/purchase_churn.png' alt='purchase_churn' width='450'/>

 ## Late Payments & Retention

 Payment behavior is one of the clearest early signals of member commitment.
 Late payments not only create operational strain but also strongly predict early dropout.
-Proactively addressing payment issues through reminders, flexible plans, or check-in interventions can help recover at-risk members before cancellation.

 - **Late payments are a red flag**: Members with a history of paying more than half their bills late have a churn rate of 97.5% within the first 105 days of their membership.

 - **On-time payers are far more stable**: Only 12.6% of consistently on-time members cancel within the same period.

+Proactively addressing payment issues through reminders, flexible plans, or check-in interventions can help recover revenue and at-risk members.
 <br>

 <img src='Images/payment_churn.png' alt='payment_churn' width='450'/>